dialectlabs/actions/README.md

 2. Build your own action
    - Create a new folder in [examples/express](examples/express) with your action name
    - Under that folder, create a server.js file with your action and make the necessary imports

-### Swagger UI

-With Hono, open [http://localhost:3000/swagger-ui](http://localhost:3000/swagger-ui) with your browser to explore actions.

 ### Unfurl action into a Blink